suncoast-devs/handbook/curriculum/back-end/full-stack-ii/assignments/suncoast-overflow.complete.md

 ---
-title: Finish Suncoast Overflow
+title: Suncoast Overflow
 draft: true
 ---

 As we explore the concepts of a full stack web app, a good way to practice is to duplicate an existing site.
 For this project you will be creating a copy of a site that you know very well, StackOverflow.

 The finished product will be due Monday, so this will be a little bigger.
-This is the final push to complete this app.
-Do not let perfect be the enemy of done.
+Since you have a long to time to work on this, this project is a great portfolio piece that can a clean and responsive UI, as well as clean code in the API.

+It is recommend to start with wire frames, then go from there.

 ## Objectives